How does Payroll Outsourcing Work?

 Once you’ve gathered all the necessary details, you’ll send this data to your payroll provider.

 This can happen through cloud platforms or spreadsheets—depending on the system in place.
 It’s always better to work with a provider who has their own cloud platform.
 This allows you to see updates in real time and access reports whenever you need them.
+From a data security perspective, this also ensures that all your data is handled safely and in accordance with the Data Protection Act 2018.

-At this stage, the payroll outsourcing team will take over and make sure that all data is formatted correctly and is ready for the payroll processing process.
+At this stage, the payroll outsourcing team will take over and make sure that all data is formatted correctly and is ready for the payroll processing process

 Step 3: Calculate gross and net pay